 Luke’s Gospel, where the Annunciation to Mary is recorded, places more emphasis than other Gospels on the role of the Holy Spirit.
 While Christ was with us in the flesh, His words and actions were guided by the Holy Spirit.
 The Acts of the Apostles – also written by St. Luke – describes the disciples receiving the same Holy Spirit.
 It is only after this event that they are able to live as Jesus did, always acting and praying by the Spirit.

-During this season of Advent, let us examine our lives in light of the middle coming of the Lord to determine if we have allowed any shadow of this world to choke our relationship with God.
+During this penitential season, let us examine our lives in light of the middle coming of the Lord to determine if we have allowed any shadow of this world to choke our relationship with God.
 Let us ask the Holy Spirit for the strength to pray with Mary: “Behold, I am the handmaid of the Lord; let it be to me according to your word” (Luke 1:38).